kiran-harbak/zymmr/docs/reports/burnup-charts.md

 ### Choice of Metrics
 You can configure the chart to display progress based on your team's preferred estimation method:
 -   **Story Points**: Ideal for teams using story points to estimate work.
--   **Effort**: Suitable for teams tracking progress in hours or days.

 ### The Three Key Lines
 The chart's power comes from its three distinct lines, which tell a complete story of your project's progress.